 Europe has successfully completed the manufacturing of the cryopanels and thermal shields for the pre-production cryopump (thermal shields pictured).

 Unit lengths of conductor are wound into a D-shaped double spiral called a "double pancake" before being heat treated, electrically insulated, and finally inserted into the grooves of radial plates.
 At Mitsubishi Heavy Industry's Futami factory, transfer tooling has been successfully commissioned.

 At Larsen & Toubro Ltd in Hazira, on the northwestern coast of India, fabrication of a real-scale cryostat mockup has begun.
 Mockup fabrication aims at demonstrating and validating welding and manufacturing techniques.
 Pictured is part of the cryostat base (for an idea of the scale, see the man working at left).

 In December 2013, the correction coil conductor winding in China successfully passes all qualification examinations, opening the way for the winding of the first-of-series ITER correction coil with real superconductor in 2014.

 17 December 2013Download

-At the General Atomics facility in Poway, California, three central solenoid dummy conductor lengths will be used to commission the winding tool.
+At the General Atomics facility in Poway, California, three central solenoid dummy conductor lengths (shipped by Japan) will be used to commission the winding tool.
 The manufacture of a mockup central solenoid module should begin by June 2014.

 04 December 2013Download